Inside a home with so many thoughtful design decisions.

 Lauren Taylor

-What was meant to be a medium-scale renovation (designing two kids’ bedrooms and a Jack-and-Jill bathroom) eventually snowballed into a full-scale, gut renovation for this five-bedroom, four-and-a-half bedroom home in the Brentwood neighborhood of Los Angeles.
-The house, were a family of four (plus grandma!) lives, was originally dark and had flow issues.
+What was meant to be a medium-scale renovation (designing two kids’ bedrooms and a Jack-and-Jill bathroom) eventually snowballed into a full-scale, gut renovation for this five-bedroom, four-and-a-half bathroom home in the Brentwood neighborhood of Los Angeles.
+The house, where a family of four (plus grandma!) lives, was originally dark and had flow issues.
 “It wasn’t as light and airy, previously,” explains Linda Hayslett of LH.Designs, who oversaw the project.
 “It had a lot of heavy features and accents that made it look older than the house really was.
 The flooring was a dark brown, lighting wasn’t as interesting and was lacking, plus the kids shared one bedroom that they both were growing out of quickly.”

 Living Room in Brentwood Home by Linda Hayslett